jundalisay/spblist/content/en/material/age-universe.md

 So they get perplexed when they see such old galaxies behaving as if they were just a few million years old.

-Cartesian Physics gets rid of their confusion by saying that they are correct in thinking that the light from the sun takes 8 minutes to get here. **But they are wrong in saying that the information that goes with that light is also 8 minutes old. reality, the information from that light is current and up-to-date.**
+The Physics of Descartes (and Spinoza) gets rid of their confusion by saying that they are correct in thinking that the light from the sun takes 8 minutes to get here. **But they are wrong in saying that the information that goes with that light is also 8 minutes old. reality, the information from that light is current and up-to-date.**

 {{< img src="/graphics/physics/light.jpg" alt="Light is different from Information" cap="Physicists think that information travels at the speed of light.
 They do not know that information is really aethereal and travels instantly" >}}